thameera/poya/README.md

 ## Development

-After making changes to `index.html`, run `./replace.sh` to update the poya days array.
+After making changes to `index.html` or `poya.json`, run `./replace.sh` to update the poya days array.
 It will overwrite the `index-stage.html` file.
 This latter HTML fie is what you should run in the browser.

 To automatically replace when `index.html` is updated, use a command like `fswatch`: